ralacerda/ralacerda/README.md

 # Hi there! 👋

-My name is Renato, and I'm a front-end web development
+My name is Renato, and I'm a web developer

 ## About me